 Who is doing the spay & neuter procedure?

 We are partnering with Willowbrook Animal Hospital and Dr. Bath to perform the procedures.
-Willowbrook Animal Hospital is also providing free tattoos under the program for interested applicants.
+Willowbrook Animal Hospital is providing free tattoos under the program, as well as routine vaccinations.
+Spay and neuter appointments will be made on Tuesdays and Wednesdays only.

 Willowbrook Animal Hospital